betzw/example-asynch-i2s/Readme.md

 ### Asynch methods

 The SPI API was expanded by three methods, write().
 The write method starts the non-blocking transfer.
 There are three write methods, each one uses different buffer width.
 The buffer width defines how are data read/written from/to buffers.
-They do not reflect how are data transferred.
+They do not reflect the format of transferred data.
 To change data bits, please use format method.

 The tx_buffer can be a pointer to a TX buffer or NULL.
 If NULL is passed, the default SPI value is transmitted, to be able to receive data.
 If rx_buffer is NULL, received data are ignored.
 ```